To ensure that electrical appliances are safe and reliable, they pass through electrical testing.

-This is to ensure they conform to the safety standards set by the International Electrotechnical Commission (IEC).
+This is to ensure they conform to the safety standards as required by the International Electrotechnical Commission (IEC).

-The body recommends electrical testing on products and homes that use electricity, to make sure they are safe.
+The body recommends electrical testing on products and homes that use electricity.

 - High voltage test